Use alternative samplers (Bayeux)¶

-with pip¶
+Install bayeux-ml with pip¶

 We assume that you already have HSSM installed in a virtual environment.
 If you have not, please follow this tutorial to install HSSM.

-In the virtual environment where HSSM is installed, you need to install bayeux-ml
+In the virtual environment where HSSM is installed, you need to install bayeux-ml exactly as follows:

 pip install hssm bayeux-ml flowMC==0.3.4 jax[cuda12]==0.4.38 jaxlib==0.4.38

 Bayeux has some conflicts with some dependencies because it has not been updated for a while.
-You might also need to install other packages that it depends on for samplers, such as blackjax
+For that reason this page is not executed by our continuous integration: the pins above (notably jax[cuda12]==0.4.38) conflict with the JAX version HSSM itself is tested against, so the outputs below are from a manual run rather than a scheduled one.
+Treat the sampler behaviour as illustrative and verify it in your own environment.
+You might also need to install other packages that it depends on for samplers, such as blackjax.

-# !pip install hssm bayeux-ml flowMC==0.3.4 jax[cuda12]==0.4.38 jaxlib==0.4.38
+# %pip install hssm bayeux-ml flowMC==0.3.4 jax[cuda12]==0.4.38 jaxlib==0.4.38

 import arviz as az